GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

-An affirmative statement that your use of the data complies with the Limited Use restrictions must be disclosed on a website belonging to your extension; e.g., A link on a homepage to a dedicated page or privacy policy noting: “The use of information received from Google APIs will adhere to the [Chrome Web Store User Data Policy][16], including the [Limited Use][17] requirements.”
+An affirmative statement that your use of the data complies with the Limited Use restrictions must be disclosed on a website belonging to your extension; e.g., A link on a homepage to a dedicated page or privacy policy noting: "The use of information received from Google APIs will adhere to the [Chrome Web Store User Data Policy][16], including the [Limited Use][17] requirements."

 ### Use of Permissions {: #permissions }